LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 # Staking LSK tokens

-Lisk staking is rewarding LSK token holders based on their commitment duration with [staking rewards](#staking-rewards) and [voting power](docs-user/governance/overview.mdx#voting-power) in the [Lisk DAO](https://www.tally.xyz/gov/lisk).
+LSK staking is required for participating in the [Lisk DAO](https://www.tally.xyz/gov/lisk) and having therefore an active involvement in the project's decision making.
+Our staking system rewards LSK stakers for their participation with [staking rewards](#staking-rewards) based on their commitment duration .

 ## Staking Guides